Resurgamm/Resurgamm/README.md

 👋 Hi, I'm Boyi Li.
-I am pursuing my B.Eng. degree in Computer Engineering at the ZJU-UIUC Institute.
+I am pursuing my B.S. degree in Computer Engineering at the ZJU-UIUC Institute.

 I'm now a research intern in Rehg Lab in UIUC.
 I'm also very fortunate to be a research assistant in CVNext Lab advised by Prof. Gaoang Wang in ZJU.